NeoTech-Software/Android-Retainable-Tasks/README.md

 ```

 ### 1.2 Retaining the task
-When the configuration changes (device rotates) the Activity's `TaskHandler` will automatically remove the `Callback` listeners from all active tasks.
+When the configuration changes (device rotates) the Activity's `TaskManager` will automatically remove the `Callback` listeners from all active tasks.
 This is needed otherwise the tasks could leak Activity, Fragment or other references.

 > **In-depth:**
-> The `TaskHandler` will automatically remove the `Callback` listeners when the Activity is stopping (`onStop()`).
+> The `TaskManager` will automatically remove the `Callback` listeners when the Activity is stopping (`onStop()`).
 At this moment the user-interface has become *"unstable"*, for example, when this happens the FragmentManager refuses to add new Fragments because the Activity's `onSaveInstanceState()` method has already been called.
-If the `Callback` listener is not removed by the `TaskHandler` before this point, then a `DialogFragment.show()` call will throw an exception when called in the `onPostExecute()` method.
+If the `Callback` listener is not removed by the `TaskManager` before this point, then a `DialogFragment.show()` call will throw an exception when called in the `onPostExecute()` method.
 This is why the `Callback` listeners are removed when the Activity stops.

-To retain the task when your Activity is recreated you will need to re-attach a (new) `Callback` listener using the `TaskHandler.attachListener()` method.
+To retain the task when your Activity is recreated you will need to re-attach a (new) `Callback` listener using the `TaskManager.attachListener()` method.
 The best place to do this is in the `onStart()` method right after the user-interface has been created.

 ```java